nicestudio911/enterpreneurship-platform-nbu/README.md

 # Entrepreneurship Platform

-A full-stack web application for managing entrepreneurship projects, built with React, Spring Boot, and PostgreSQL.
+A full-stack web application for managing entrepreneurship projects, built with React, FastAPI, and SQLite.

 ## Architecture

 - **Frontend**: React 18 with TypeScript, Vite, and React Router
-- **Backend**: Spring Boot 3.2 with Java 21
+- **Backend**: FastAPI with Python 3.11
-- **Database**: PostgreSQL 16
+- **Database**: SQLite
 - **Containerization**: Docker and Docker Compose

 ## Project Structure